FixelAlgorithmsTeam/fixel/_posts/2016-07-18-fixel-detailizer-2-ps.md

 It means you you can tweak the parameters to fit only some parts of the image, more accurately only one scale of details.
 We wanted Multi Scale Sharpening / Detail Enhancement which can fit all scales of the image at once.
 Coming form the Signal and Image Processing World we knew an approach called [Multi Scale Analysis][3].
-This is the sharpening and detail enhancement process we wanted, something to handle all scales of details in one tool.
+This is the sharpening and detail enhancement process we wanted (Multi Scale Sharpening, Multi Scale Detail Enhancement), something to handle all scales of details in one tool.
-So we created it - [Fixel Detailizer - Multi Scale Detail Enhancer][2].
+So we created it - [Fixel Detailizer - Multi Scale Detail Enhancer][2] / [Fixel Detailizer - Multi Scale Sharpener][2].

 ## Multi Scale Analysis
 When we say Multi Scale Analysis, what do we mean?